dmitigr/pgfe/README.md

 ## Upcoming release 2.0

-**ATTENTION, API breaking changes starting from commit [62ceba3][v20alpha1]!**

 I'm currently working on Pgfe 2.0.
-The current stage is early alpha.
-Nonetheless, I recommend to switch to the new API despite the fact that it's still a subject to change while work on release 2.0 is in progress.
-(Although I don't think the changes will be significant.)
-Efforts will be made to make the API of Pgfe 2.0 as stable as possible.
+The current stage is beta!

 ## Hello, World